-Building on the most popular Apple Notebook of all time, the MacBook Air has received a beautiful rework: Thinner & Lighter design houses more powerful internals than have ever been featured in a MacBook Air before & for the first time a Retina Display.
+Building on the most popular Apple Notebook of all time, the MacBook Air has received a beautiful rework: Thinner & Lighter design houses more powerful internals than have ever been featured in a MacBook Air before & for the first time Touch ID & Retina Display.
 Giving the best line of Displays Apple has to offer a new home, a near borderless 13.3″ display sitting atop a totally revamped & re-engineered masterpiece.

 All Apple Notebook leases come with HardSoft’s 3-year ‘No Quibble’ warranty to ensure peace of mind from the start of your lease to you owning the equipment for just £1!
 On & off-site technical support will keep you up and running, over the three years, & should you run into any problems our Apple-trained technicians will certainly be on hand to help provide a solution.